📚

 See Units

 Welcome to the start of unit 5 of AP World History!
 Unit 5 is titled “Revolutions.”
-Subsequently, the unit outlines the development of these revolutions, the revolutions themselves, and the impacts they have on a global scale.
+Subsequently, the unit outlines the development of these revolutions, the revolutions themselves, and the impacts the revolutions had on a global scale.

 When we discuss “revolutions” in this unit, they mostly concern the Atlantic Revolutions.
 These include the Haitian Revolution, South American Revolutions, American Revolution, and French Revolution.
 However, global philosophical movements in this period, specifically those centering around the Enlightenment and industrialization, will spur revolutions around the world in many different forms.